-To the Board of Directors Orange County Fire Authority Irvine.
-California
+To the Board of Directors Orange County Fire Authority Irvine, California

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the Orange County Fire Authority (the OCFA) as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the OCFA's basic financial statements and have issued our report thereon dated October 9, 2013.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the Orange County Fire Authority (OCFA), as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise OCFA's basic financial statements, and have issued our report thereon dated October 13, 2014.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the OCFA's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the OCFA's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the OCFA's internal control.
+In planning and performing our audit of the financial statements, we considered OCFA's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of OCFA's internal control.
+Accordingly, we do not express an opinion on the effectiveness of OCFA's internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, we identified certain deficiencies in internal control that we consider to be material weaknesses and significant deficiencies.
+However, we identified certain deficiencies in internal control that we consider to be material weaknesses.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiency, 2013-01, described in the accompanying schedule of findings and questioned costs to be a material weakness.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+We consider the deficiency described in the accompanying schedule of findings and questioned costs to be a material weakness 2014-001.